Sustainability strategy, targets and results

-Growing together towards a PUre future expresses our firm commitment to reduce any negative effects of our activities and to optimise Recticel’s positive impact throughout the value chain.
-We are increasing our efforts to find innovative solutions to the major challenges in society today, such as global warming, a growing and ageing population and conservation of natural resources.
+Growing together towards a PUre future expresses our firm commitment to reducing any negative effects of our activities and to optimising Recticel’s positive impact throughout the value chain.
+We focus our R&D efforts on finding innovative solutions to the major challenges in society today, such as global warming, a growing and ageing population and conservation of natural resources.

 We are proud to participate in and be the project leader of the PUReSmart project funded by the European Union’s Horizon 2020 Innovation and Research programme to develop a complete circular product life cycle and turn polyurethane into a truly sustainable material.

-Reduced usage of raw materials by being more innovative and efficient should be complemented by the use of more sustainable raw materials.
+Reduced usage of raw materials is complemented by the use of more sustainable raw materials.
 In partnership with Covestro, formerly Bayer MaterialScience, Recticel is the first company worldwide to use a CO2 based polyol in our flexible foam production process for products such as mattresses.
 This helps to conserve natural resources and combat climate change.

 Such societal sustainability challenges will continue to drive our future innovations.